trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-04-14-jwt-dotnet.md

 ---
 layout: post
 title: JWT (Json Web Token) Authentication in ASP.NET Core
-subtitle: JSON Web Token (JWT) is a compact URL-safe means of representing claims to be transferred between two parties.
-This is a guide to implement them in a .NET Core Application
+sub-title: This is a guide to implement JWT Authentication in a .NET Core Application
 img: jwt.jpg
 ---